 Office: East Education 224

-Title: STEM Department Chair, Assistant Professor of Chemistry
+Title: Department Chair of STEM, Associate Professor of Chemistry

 Started at Calvary: January 2013

 Professional Information: B.A.
 (Chemistry), William Jewell College, 1979; M.S (Analytical Chemistry), University of Kansas, 1982; Graduate Certificate (ADMET Processes – pharmacology), University of California – San Diego, 2017; Ph.D. in progress (Health Sciences), Liberty University.